saad-lahlali/saad-lahlali.github.io/_pages/about.md

   * *Anonymous Submission to WACV 2026.*

-**Summary:** A significant challenge in weakly supervised 3D detection is *projection ambiguity*, where a single 2D box can correspond to many possible 3D poses.
+**Summary:** A significant challenge in weakly supervised 3D detection is *portfolioion ambiguity*, where a single 2D box can correspond to many possible 3D poses.
 This paper proposes MVAT, a framework that leverages the natural multi-view data captured by a moving vehicle over time to resolve this ambiguity.
 Using a Teacher-Student distillation paradigm, the Teacher model learns from temporally aggregated point clouds of static objects to generate high-quality pseudo-labels.
 The Student model then learns to predict these labels from a single viewpoint, making it effective for both static and moving objects.
 MVAT achieves state-of-the-art performance, significantly narrowing the gap with fully supervised methods without using any 3D annotations.

 -----